-The newly re-branded HUB: Your Cycling Connection led Bike to School Week from May 14 to May 18; this is their first year of organizing the event as a separate entity from Bike to Work Week.
+The newly re-branded HUB: Your Cycling Connection led Bike to florida traffic school online Week from May 14 to May 18; this is their first year of organizing the event as a separate entity from Bike to Work Week.

 Bike to School Week promotes a healthy lifestyle that reduces carbon dioxide emissions by choosing cycling.
 It is also a social act, as students ride among friends and family while building independence and appreciation for outdoor public spaces.

 As part of the celebratory week of cycling, L’École Bilingue Elementary held a Bikers’ Breakfast from 8-9am on May 16.
 The social event was packed with bikes of all sizes, spilling over the racks and into vacant spaces on the ground and along the fence.
 Students and parents arrived in groups on bike and quickly formed a long line, chatting amongst themselves as they waited for freshly prepared nourishment.

 “This school is very bike friendly, averaging over fifty student cyclists on a regular sunny spring day,” says Steph Gray, HUB Bike Education Program Manager and Bike to School Week 2012 organizer.
 Along with volunteers and her colleagues, Steph was busy organizing the breakfast tables, prizes, games, and bike decorating activities.

 L’École Bilingue is not the only school that promotes cycling year round – Windermere Secondary School is organizing a bike train and breakfast at the end of May, as well.
 As part of Car Free Day, Queensborough Middle School in New Westminster will be hosting a cycling celebration which Steph adds will be “a new event, but a lot of energy has been going into active transportation at this school over the last couple years, and we’re expecting it to be a success!”